crnicholson/StratoSoar-MK2/README.md

 - Max Kendall (W0MXX) for working closely together with me.

+- Mike Malis for helping with the design of the glider.

 - Brett Miwa for schematic review, PCB design, electrical theory, and boost converter circuitry design.

 - Bob Phinney (K5TEC) for providing NEST and securing funding.